-Many players play No Limit Texas Hold’em and have become decent in that format.
+Many players play No-Limit Texas Hold’em and have become decent at it.
 Why would you want to take time and energy away from a game you can beat to learn a new format?
 Here are four good reasons why you should consider adding PLO to your poker repertoire.

 1. There are Significantly More Weak Players